Shredding services are inexpensive and easy to do. Compared to the cost of fixing your credit if your identity is stolen, it’s truly a bargain.

 DIY document shredding

-The more features you need or want, the more money you will need to spend on shredding machine.
+If you need or want more features, you will need to spend more money on a shredding machine.
 A cross-cut shredder, which cuts documents in two directions and destroys the information more thoroughly will cost more than a less expensive straight-cut model.

 But there is one more shredding method that is cheaper—namely, free community shredding events.